What are HIV and AIDS?

 - use only properly sterilized equipment for tattooing or other body art; and

-- if you are sharing sex toys, use a new condom for each person.
+- if you are sharing sex toys, use a new condom on the sex toy for each person.

 If you believe that you have been exposed to HIV within the past 72 hours, you should go to your local emergency room for advice about whether to take medications to prevent developing HIV infection.